ietf-gitwg/using-github/draft-ietf-git-using-github.md

 GitHub.

-For both sets of users, this document aims to provide some amount of advice on practices that have proven to be effective.
+For both sets of users, this document aims to provide some amount of advice on practices that have been effective.

 This document only aims to address use of GitHub in developing documents.
 Working Groups could choose to use the tool to aid in managing their charter or